 These makeup drawers, for example, have deeper storage and are super cute.

-Storage Caddies and Rotating Organizers for Your Makeup
+How to Organize Makeup with Storage Caddies and Rotating Organizers

-This Lazy Susan is also handy since it rotates and accommodates taller items.
+This Lazy Susan is also a great makeup storage idea since it rotates and accommodates taller items.

 Storage caddies are perfect for brushes, mascara tubes, lip glosses, and other items that are tall or which can be safely stored upright.